vext01/theunixzoo-www/src/undergrad-projects-2013.md

 The following items are ideas for undergraduate computer science projects at King's College London.

-## A Caml Light Interpreter in RPython.
+## A Meta-Traced Caml Light Interpreter in RPython.

 The software development team at King's College London is interested in the composition of programming languages.
 Recent research has seen the